 Startups face a lot of problems when they launch.
-Many times startups die a silent death only a few months from the launch.
-It could be running out of funds to survive, a product not picking up, a hostile market when tough competitors are involved, or fights within a team causing the failure of a company.
-These are just among the reasons companies fail.
+Too often startups die a silent death only a few months from the launch.
+The reasons for this can include running out of funds to survive, a product not picking up, a hostile market when tough competitors are involved, or fights within a team causing the failure of a company.
+These are just a few among the common reasons companies fail.

-In a study carried out by Harvard Senior Lecturer Shikhar Ghosh, about 75% of startups fail.
+According to a study carried out by Harvard Senior Lecturer Shikhar Ghosh, about 75% of startups fail.
 That is quite a huge number.
 It is therefore not surprising that your company might be facing difficulties for one reason or the other.
-However, it is not late to change the course of your startup.
+However, it is not too late to change the course of your startup.

-It might be costly changing the course of the company as compared to shutting it down but if that is not the case for you, read on to know how you can realistically turn the company around;
+Changing the course of the company might be more costly than just shutting it down.
+However, if keeping your company alive is worth the cost for you, here’s how you can realistically turn the company around:

 1. Listen and Act on Customer Feedback